Validate HUGE file support

-#1 Updated by Dimitri Schoolwerth about 1 month ago
+#1 Updated by Dimitri Schoolwerth almost 2 years ago

 Just a note to say that while I of course appreciate huge file support being looked into I don't think its support should depend on the data model being used, but instead on the target system.
 A 32-bit system can be perfectly capable of working with large files.

 As such it may not be a good idea to have the recent change where size() now returns size_t (r4756) but instead a new typedef could be used, for example Exiv2::FileOffset/file_offset.
 This would also get rid of conditional constructs like:

 #if defined(_MSC_VER) virtual int seek(int64_t offset, Position pos) = 0; #else virtual int seek(long offset, Position pos) = 0; #endif

 For our own purposes we have been using large file support with Exiv2 for a long time, admittedly we do limited things with Exiv2 (just preserving the metadata across image files such as JPEG and TIFF) so for us it was likely much easier to implement.
 We basically only changed seek(), tell(), and size() to get rid of 2+ GB offset problems.

 Also we kept the offset as a signed type.
 For one because the POSIX off_t (and also, non-POSIX, off64_t) must be signed and I don't like to go against the grain.
 And also because it had less of an impact on the number of changes compared to using an unsigned type.
 And while it means that we would still suffer from 2-4 GB trouble because of using a signed 32-bit integer, in practice all our targets (Windows, macOS, and some *nix internally) have been supporting large files for a long time.